iBDFrankfurt/APProVe/README.md

         proxy_pass http://localhost:<FRONTEND_PORT>;
     }
 }
-# 3. Change the server_name and the port in the proxy_pass to the previously configured $FRONTEND_PORT from the .env
+# 3. Change the server_name and the port in the proxy_pass to the previously configured $FRONTEND_PORT from the .env.tmp

 # 4. Navigate to the sites-enabled folder from NGINX
 $ cd /etc/nginx/sites-enabled/